-Ogun confirms four cases of Monkeypox
+Ogun confirms four cases of monkeypox

-The Ogun State Government has confirmed four new cases of Monkeypox in the state.
+The Ogun Government has confirmed four new cases of Monkeypox, bringing the total cases recorded in the state to seven.

-The government through its Director of Public Health in the Ministry of Health, Festus Soyinka, made this known on Thursday in Abeokuta, the state capital.
+This is contained in a statement by the Commissioner for Health, Tomi Coker, issued to journalists on Friday in Abeokuta.

-He said two cases were recorded at Ota, in Ado-Odo/Ota Local Government Area, and one each in Abeokuta North and Abeokuta South Local government Areas.
+Mr Coker stated that two cases were discovered in Ota, within Ado-Odo/Ota Local Government Area, while Abeokuta North and Abeokuta South recorded one case each.

-“Cumulative confirmed cases in Ogun State is now 7,” the director added.

-The Monkeypox virus was first isolated in 1958 at the State Serum Institute in Copenhagen (Denmark) during an investigation into a pox-like disease among colonies of monkeys kept for research.

-The government said the Disease Surveillance and Notification Officers (DSNOs) in the local governments have carried out line listing and contact tracing of the patients, whom he said were on medication at an undisclosed hospital.
+He added that the Disease Surveillance and Notification Officers (DSNOs) in the affected local government areas

-“LGA DSNOs have carried out line listing and contact tracing.
-DSNOs reported that the patients are on medication prescribed for them in the hospital,” Mr Soyinka said.
+had carried out line-listing and contact tracing, adding that the patients are already on prescribed medications.

 Support PREMIUM TIMES' journalism of integrity and credibility